Living in Australia comes with the blessing of great weather year-round, which means more time spent in the backyard and at the beach.

 WHAT YOU’LL NEED

 *NOTE: The type of lip balm base you use will be determined by whether you are making lip balm in a pot or in a tube.
-You can find both types here.
+You can find both types here (Lip Balm Base).
 Each lip balm pot holds 8g while a tube holds 5g.

-- Just like flavouring, colour is a personal choice and it can be difficult to measure particularly for small batches.
+Just like flavouring, colour is a personal choice and it can be difficult to measure particularly for small batches.
 Using a dropper can be really useful for this purpose.
 Work slowly and add in small doses at a time until you reach your desired shade.
-If using mica add very small amounts of the powder at a time until you reach your desired shade.
+If using lip safe mica, add very small amounts of the powder at a time until you reach your desired shade.